huakehe/BERTScore_and_COMET_blog/MT Blog.md

 ## BERTScore
-Recent works on machine translation quality evaluation techniques have provided stronger metrics and support to the prospering machine translation realm of research.
+Recent works on MT quality evaluation have provided stronger metrics and supports to the increased research interest in neural methods for training MT models and systems.
 BERTScore, which appeared in the 2020 International Conference on Learning Representations, aims to develop “an automatic evaluation metric for text generation” [4].
-As a high level summary, BERTScore develops one important step forward from the commonly used BLEU, which is to incorporate the additional contextual information into consideration to calculate the degree of difference between source and target sentence.
+As a high level summary, BERTScore is one step forward from the commonly used BLEU, because BERTScore incorporates the additional contextual information into consideration to calculate the degree of difference between source and target sentence.

 ### Motivation
-“an increased research interest in neural methods for training MT models and systems has resulted in a recent, dramatic improvement in MT quality, MT evaluation has fallen behind”

 Generally speaking, there are two drawbacks in the n-gram-based metrics.
 Firstly, semantically-correct translations or paraphrases are excessively penalized for the n-gram metrics.
 In other words, different usage of words on the surface level will result in a low BLEU score.
 In the paper, the authors give the example of the source reference sentence “people like foreign cars,” and two of the candidates are “people like visiting places abroad” and “consumers prefer imported cars.”
-The latter uses synonyms to replace certain words in the reference, while preserving the semantic meanings.
-However, n-gram-based metrics like BLEU will give higher score to the former candidate, even though the meaning is far from that of the reference sentence,  since the exact string matching of unigram and bigram values are higher.
-In face of this pitfall, BERTScore takes advantage of contextualized token embedding as matching metrics, which considers the similarities of all of the words in the reference and candidate, and has been proven to be more effective in paraphrase detection.
-Secondly, n-gram metric cannot capture semantic dependencies of distant words or penalize semantically-critical order changes.
-For example, for short sentences, BLEU is able to capture swap of cause and effect clauses, like “A results in B”, but when A and B are long phrases, even the longest four-gram will fail to capture the semantic dependencies and critical word orders, and thus measures the similarity in a shallow way.
-The trained contextual embedding in BERTScore is more effective in tackling the distant dependencies and ordering problems.
+The latter uses synonyms to replace certain words in the reference, while preserving the original semantic meanings.
+However, n-gram-based metrics like BLEU will give higher score to the former candidate, even though the meaning is far from that of the reference sentence, since the exact string match of unigram and bigram values are higher.
+In face of this pitfall, the BERTScore authors are motivated to break the restrictions of n-grams, and to take advantage of contextualized token embedding as the matching metric, by calculating cosine similarities of all pairs in the reference and candidate.

+Secondly, n-gram metrics cannot capture semantic dependencies of distant words or penalize semantically-critical word order changes.
+For example, for short sentences, BLEU is able to capture the swap of cause and effect clauses, like “A results in B.” However, when A and B are long phrases, even the longest four-gram will fail to capture the cause-effect semantic dependencies of A and B if their order change.
+The n-gram metrics measures the similarity in a shallow way, which motivates the authros to develop a metric that is more effective in tackling the distant dependencies and ordering problems.

 ### Technique
-The workflow of BERTScore calculation is illustrated in Figure x.
-Having a reference sentence x = (x1, …, xk) and a candidate sentence x prime = (...), the technique transforms the tokens into contextual imbeddings, and compute the match among all takens by cosine similarity, and as an option, adding an additional weight based on the inverse document frequency of matching words.
+The workflow of BERTScore computation is illustrated in the diagram below.
+Having a reference sentence x = (x1, …, xk) and a candidate sentence x prime = (...), the technique transforms the tokens into contextual imbeddings, and compute the match among all takens by cosine similarity.
+As an option, multiplying an additional weight based on the inverse document frequency of matching words can be helpful in some scenarios.
+The outcome includes a precision (R_BERT), recall (P_BERT), and combined metric scores(F1).
 <p align="center">
   <img src="img/bert_tech.png">
 </p>